PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 Our final hurdle is to make it so Scale and Cloud users can upgrade to Enterprise themselves without our intervention.
 It's coming soon.

 If all this talk of self-serving and automation isn't for you then don't worry – you can still always [contact sales](/signup/self-host/get-in-touch?plan=enterprise&demo=enterprise#contact).
-We love hearing from our customers, but it should be your choice when you do.
+We love hearing from our customers, but it's your choice when you do.

+_Did you enjoy this article?
+Get more like it in your inbox every two weeks_
+ <NewsletterForm
+compact
+/>